venetanji/portfolio/content/_index.md

           date_start: 2007-02-01
           date_end: 2008-06-01
           description: |2-
-              As a Teaching Assistant at SDA Bocconi, I worked for the TeD+ lab which was dedicated to developing e-learning platforms and teaching over distance.
-During my time there, I had the opportunity to actively participate in the teaching of the course 8340 “Organizational Dynamics and Technical Change” of EMIT Master of Science.
-This experience allowed me to hone my skills as an educator by working closely with students and professors alike.
+            * Teaching Assistant at SDA Bocconi, working for the TeD+ lab focused on e-learning platforms and remote teaching.
+            * Actively participated in teaching the course 8340 "Organizational Dynamics and Technical Change" of EMIT Master of Science.
+            * Honed skills as an educator through hands-on involvement in teaching activities and providing support to students.

     design:
       columns: '2'
   # - block: accomplishments